 Direct Plus Loan for Graduate and Professional Students

-Graduate and Professional degree students are now eligible to borrow under the PLUS Loan Program up to their cost of attendance minus other estimated financial assistance.
+Graduate and Professional degree students are now eligible to borrow under the PLUS Loan Program up to their Cost of Attendance minus other estimated financial assistance.
 The requirements include a determination that the applicant does not have an adverse credit history.
 Applicants for these loans are required to complete the Free Application for Federal Student Aid (FAFSA).
 They also must have applied for their annual loan maximum eligibility under the Direct Unsubsidized Loan Program before applying for a Graduate/Professional PLUS loan.
+The Federal Direct Graduate PLUS Loan is a financing option with flexible repayment options.
+However, you should do research first on the Department of Education website, to make sure it's the best fit for your needs.
+Click here to compare PLUS Loans with other types of federal loans.

 Congress has passed and the President has signed The Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.